hopsoft/docker-graphite-statsd/README.md

 8126 |      8126 | [statsd admin](https://github.com/etsy/statsd/blob/v0.7.2/docs/admin_interface.md)

 By default, statsd listens on the UDP port 8125.
 If you want it to listen on the TCP port 8125 instead, you can set the environment variable `STATSD_INTERFACE` to `tcp` when running the container.

+Please also note that you can freely remap container port to any host port in case of corresponding port is already occupied on host.

 ### Mounted Volumes